This nationwide scheme delivers free energy efficiency improvements to the homes of people who are in receipt of certain welfare payments.

 - Carers Allowance and live with the person you are caring for (effective from 1st August 2018)

-- You have not previously received works under the Warmer Homes Scheme?
+- You have not previously received works under the scheme?

-Due to high demand, we will not revisit houses that already received an upgrade under the Warmer Homes Scheme.
+Due to high demand, we will not revisit houses that already received an upgrade under the scheme.

 Home improvements offered

 There are a number of home energy improvements offered as part of this scheme.
 The upgrades that will be recommended for a property will depend on many things including age, size, type and condition of the property.
 For each eligible home, our SEAI technical surveyor will determine which upgrades can be installed and funded.
 These include: